The intent of our maths curriculum

 - Children are encouraged to use manipulatives wherever possible to cement their understanding of the ‘concrete-pictorial-abstract’.
 These are accessible in every classroom.

 - In KS2, there is great focus on becoming confident and fluent at times tables by the end of Year 4.
 This is practised through daily activities and regular testing through the TT Rockstars programme.

 We assess children at three intervals during the year.
 Age related bands are informed by teacher assessment of objectives over time.
 Children should be assessed as meeting an objective if they have ‘mastered’ it.
 This means they are able to do it and explain it at any point.
-In years 2 and 6, the children do mock SATs tests.
+In Year Two and Year Six, the children do mock SATs tests.
 In Year One, Year Two, Year Three, Year Four and Year Five, the children complete a variety of assessments to inform teacher judgement.

 Parents are encouraged to assist their children in number bonds/times tables through regular practice at home, times tables being practised through the TT Rockstars scheme.
 Pupils are highly encouraged to practice previous content through weekly homework challenges at KS2.
 Regular celebrations and school challenges are set in school to motivate pupils in extra maths practice.